Semyono/Sean-s-Account-Manager/README.md

 Installation

-Download the latest release from the Releases page and extract the zip.
-Run the exe.
+Download the latest release from the Releases page and Run the exe.

 Windows might warn you that the file isn't signed.
 Click More info then Run anyway.
 This is normal for small open source tools that don't have a paid certificate.

 The app also asks for admin permissions on launch.
 That's only needed for Multi Roblox, nothing else uses it.

-You don't need to install .NET separately, everything is bundled into the exe.

 Building from source